How can people with mobility impairments operate computers?

 Viewing and reading screen output does not typically present a challenge to individuals with mobility impairments.
 However, it is important to remember that learning, sensory, or other disabilities may co-exist with a mobility impairment and can create additional computer access challenges.
 In some cases individuals may need assistance from others to retrieve output from printers.

 Many documents are now available online or via electronic files.
 People who have difficulty manipulating books or pages within books can access this material through their computer system.
 Here are a few examples:

 - Textbooks or portions of textbooks: These can be scanned into the individual's computer or a class website.
 This makes the material accessible to people who have difficulty physically manipulating books or turning pages within books.

 - Electronic readings: Many universities now put "reserved readings" into electronic files accessible via the Internet.
 As with textbooks, these are more accessible to individuals who cannot turn pages.

 - Electronic references: It is easier to use a dictionary or thesaurus that is online rather than reaching for a hard copy of the reference book.

 - On-screen help: Many companies provide technical support through web-based "help" files.
 If these files are designed to be accessible, they can provide information efficiently to individuals with mobility impairments.

-For more information, consult Working Together: People with Disabilities and Computer Technology, Working Together: Computers and People with Mobility Impairments, and Technology and Universal Design.
+For more information, consult Working Together: People with Disabilities and Computer Technology, Working Together: Computers and People with Mobility Impairments, and Accessible Technology.